digiaonline/react-boilerplate/docs/1_CODING_CONVENTIONS.md

 ```

 Use [Promise.all()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all)
-when running multiple async functions in parallel:
+when running multiple async functions in parallel.

 **Do**